jrwesolo/docker_centos_with_chef/README.md

 Currently, there are tags for:

+* CentOS 5
 * CentOS 6
 * CentOS 7
-* Latest
+* latest

-These match up to the existing tags in the official [CentOS](https://registry.hub.docker.com/_/centos/tags/manage/) docker image.
+These match up to the existing tags in the official [CentOS](https://registry.hub.docker.com/_/centos/tags/manage/) docker repository.